Finding the perfect gift for the newbie animator.

 A terrific book on animating story based films is Ellen Besen’s Animation Unleashed: 100 Principles Every Animator, Comic Book Writers, Filmmakers, Video Artist, and Game Developer Should Know.
 Also available as an eBook, the contents cover a broad range of topics from animation film structure through timing, character performance, and special effects.
 The strength of the book is its unique approach to story-telling and narrative development.
 For those who love to draw but struggle with formulating a story, this might be just the ticket to getting a film underway.

 The Animator's Workbook: Step-By-Step Techniques of Drawn Animation by Tony White is a well worn title in my library and deservedly so.
 I learned the basics from this book and in spite of the dozens of new titles around, I often still recommend it.
-Tony White’s newer books: Animation from Pencils to Pixels: Classical Techniques for the Digital Animator, and How to Make Animated Films: Tony White's Complete Masterclass on the Traditional Principals of Animation are just as excellent.
+Tony White’s newer books: Animation from Pencils to Pixels: Classical Techniques for the Digital Animator, (paperback and e-book) and How to Make Animated Films: Tony White's Complete Masterclass on the Traditional Principals of Animation (paperback and e-book) are just as excellent.
 The Complete Masterclass title contains much of what is in The Animator’s Workbook along with much more.
 Animation from Pencils to Pixels is a much broader book.
 It covers project financing, animation pre and post-production, basic filmmaking principles, soundtrack recording, etc. while also including the principles of animation production itself.

-Tony White's Animator's Notebook: Personal Observations on the Principles of Movement is a real treat if your newbie is fascinated with creating characters that really move around.
-The book focuses exclusively on the details of animating various kinds of movement and comes with an associated website (password requires having access to a hard copy of Tony White's Animator's Notebook).
+Tony White's Animator's Notebook: Personal Observations on the Principles of Movement (paperback and e-book) is a real treat if your newbie is fascinated with creating characters that really move around.
+The book focuses exclusively on the details of animating various kinds of movement and comes with an associated website (password requires having access to a hard paperback of Tony White's Animator's Notebook).
 This text and website combo provides the explanations plus animated examples of all the principles outlined in the book, as well as demonstrations of core principles found in all of his books.
 This is quite neat because you get to see White’s animations in motion and you can compare his results to your own.
 Bonus treat on the website is one of Tony White’s own animated productions on the Japanese artist Hokusai - a lovely film.